AlexMNewcomer/MyPortfolio/README.md

 [Questions](#questions)

 ## Description
-A personal portfolio created using React
+A personal portfolio created using React that allows users to get to know me, learn the ways to reach me, and gather information on my work history.

 ## Installation
 To install the necessary dependencies, run the following command: